 Aspects can only be implemented using the .NET platform.
 They can then be applied to code for any of the four platforms, .NET, Cocoa, Java and Island.

-Aspects can be applied in all four languages, using the same syntax as for regular attributes.
+Aspects can be applied in all languages except Go, using the same syntax as for regular attributes.
 On Oxygene and C# this is done by enclosing the aspect name in square brackets (

-[SomeAspect]), in Swift by prefixing it with an "at" symbol (
+[SomeAspect]), in Swift and Java by prefixing it with an "at" symbol (

 While aspects can be used on all three platfroms, but they can be only implemented using .NET.